DataDog/kics/documentation/rules/terraform/aws/elasticsearch_domain_not_encrypted_node_to_node.md

 }
 ```

-ensuring that all internal communications within the cluster are encrypted and reducing the risk of data exposure.
+This ensures that all internal communications within the cluster is encrypted, reducing the risk of data exposure.

 ## Compliant Code Examples